mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 ships this is the main access method and is as simple as removing the valves’ surround panelling, inserting the hand-crank and turning it until the leaves have opened enough to get through.
-This usually takes 10 minutes to create a half metre hole, so is not the most effective method.
+This usually takes 10 minutes to create a half meter hole, so is not the most effective method.

 If the iris valve is part of a deserted facility or derelict ship the gears may have corroded or be jammed with ice, making hand-cranking extremely hard if at all possible.
 This is where motorised cranks are used, human-portable powered motors that you connect to the crank-axle of the iris valve.
-These will crank open a well-maintained standard 1.5 metre iris valve in six seconds, although you still have to remove part of the surround.
-They are often sold as rescue equipment and human-portable models will open up to a three metre diameter valve, whilst heavier non-portable models can be plugged into generators to open larger valves.
+These will crank open a well-maintained standard 1.5 meter iris valve in six seconds, although you still have to remove part of the surround.
+They are often sold as rescue equipment and human-portable models will open up to a three meter diameter valve, whilst heavier non-portable models can be plugged into generators to open larger valves.